Store Credit Cards That Don't Suck

 These are the store credit cards with the best benefits for frequent shoppers.

-A popular choice is the REDcard from Target, which offers 5% off all your purchases at Target.
-You also receive free shipping when you buy from Target's web site.
+A popular choice is the REDcard from Target, which offers 5% off all your purchases at Target and Target.com.
+You also receive free shipping when you buy from Target's website and an extra 30 days to return items.
 You can also get a debit card version of the REDcard, which works like a check, and draws on your checking account.
 There is no annual fee for either card.

 Lowe's Consumer Card